- Labor and delivery definitions and facts

 - What kind of monitoring is done during labor and delivery?

-Labor and delivery facts
+Labor and delivery definitions and facts

 - There is no way to precisely predict when labor will begin.